dpenkler/linux-usbtmc/README.md

 from its file descriptor without having to access sysfs from the user program.
 The driver encoded usb488 capability masks are defined in the tmc.h include file.

+### Two new module parameters

+***io_buffer_size*** specifies the size of the buffer in bytes that is used for usb bulk transfers.
+The default size is 2048.
+The minimum size is 512.
+Values given for this parameter are automatically rounded down to the nearest multiple of 4.

+***usb_timeout*** specifies the timeout in milliseconds that is used for usb transfers.
+The default value is 5000 and the minimum value is 500.

+To set the parameters `modprobe usbtmc [io_buffer_size=nnn] [usb_timeout=nnn]` For example to set the buffer size to 256KB:
+`modprobe usbtmc io_buffer_size=262144`

+## Issues and enhancement requests

+Use the Issue feature in github to post requests for enhancements or bugfixes.